Andrew Rosenberg is a Personal Injury Lawyer Serving Coral Springs and All Surrounding Areas

 The legal team at the Law Office of Andrew G. Rosenberg, P.A. knows how to investigate, organize, negotiate, and litigate car crash cases in South Florida.
 We’ll fight hard for fair and just recovery of your past, current, and future:

 - This includes hospitalizations, surgeries, medications, doctors’ appointments, rehabilitative therapies, and any other healthcare expense you incur as a result of your accident injuries.

 - Whatever you’re unable to earn because of your injuries may be part of your recovery.
 This includes wages, benefits, and income from self-employment.

 - Any expenses you incur because of the accident, including property damage, should be part of your settlement.

 - These may be the hardest to quantify but are sometimes the most important part of your accident-related damages.

-If you've been hurt in a car accident you need to speak with an experienced Florida car accident lawyer as soon as possible.
-Please contact us online or call our Coral Springs office directly at 954-755-7803 to schedule your free consultation.
-We proudly serve Florida residents including all of Fort Lauderdale, Boca Raton, Miami-Dade County, Broward County, Palm Beach County and all points in between.
+If you’ve been hurt in a car accident, you need to act quickly to ensure you’ll be properly compensated.
+Andrew Rosenberg is a highly recommended Coral Springs car accident lawyer dedicated to securing the best outcome for his clients.
+Don’t hesitate to contact us online or call our Coral Springs office directly to schedule your free consultation.
+We proudly serve Florida residents including all of Coral Springs, Fort Lauderdale, Boca Raton, Miami-Dade County, Broward County, Palm Beach County and all points in between.